Last Updated on

 6. One of the most multicultural countries in the world

-New Zealand is an extremely multicultural country and very welcoming to immigrants.
+One of the interesting facts about New Zealand culture is that it has been called one of the most culturally diverse countries in the world!
+NZ is an extremely multicultural country and very welcoming to immigrants.
 We have more ethnicities living in the country than there are countries in the world.
-The indigenous people of New Zealand are Maoris, then there are European, Indian, Chinese, Samoan and many more!
-NZ has been called one of the most culturally diverse countries in the world.
+The indigenous people of New Zealand are Maoris, then there are European, Indian, Chinese, Samoan and many, many more!

 7. NZ have a hole in their Ozone layer

 If you come to NZ, you may notice that you might get sunburnt a lot easier than in your home country.
 That’s because NZ has a depleting ozone layer.
 The ozone is a natural form of gas which sits on the upper layer of the earth and protects the earth from harmful sun rays.
 In New Zealand, we have a hole in the ozone layer.
 This has happened due to pollution from humans, unfortunately.
 The ozone does repair itself so thanks to the slow switch of different forms of energy and the like, every year it is getting smaller.
-But this still means you need to be extra careful in the sun.
+But keep this fact about New Zealand in mind if visiting and pack extra sunscreen because still you need to be extra careful in the sun.
 Protect yourself, as you can get burnt in only 10 minutes.

 8. Litter is disrespecting the land

 Littering in New Zealand is highly frowned upon.
 New Zealand likes to keep their image of being green and clean which is why a majority of New Zealanders have a real passion for keeping the country clean.
 Most of us believe if you litter, you’re disrespecting the land.
+So remember this fact about New Zealand and Kiwis, because we’re pretty easy going – until you disrespect our land!
 You may have heard about the Irish family who recently left all their rubbish on the beach and the whole country turned against them.
 They eventually got deported!

 9. There are 3 official languages